Facebook has a version of Messenger for kids - and months after launching on iOS, it's now available on Android.

 Where is Facebook Messenger Kids available?

-It’s an early version of the app with limited availability.
-Right now, it is only available in the US on the Apple App Store.
-It will be coming to Amazon App Store and Google Play Store in “the coming months”.
+At launch, Facebook released a preview of Messenger Kids, meaning it’s an early version of the app with limited availability.
+Right now, it is only available in the US on the Apple App Store and should be available on the Google Play Store by 14 February.